Roslyn A. Mickelson papers

 Scope and Contents

 The Roslyn Mickelson Papers concern five subjects: The Charlotte Mecklenburg School system (CMS), a court case filed against the Charlotte Mecklenburg Board of Education (CMBE) by William Capacchione (alleging racial discrimination); a plan by International Business Machines (IBM) to establish an “education village” in the University Research Park, Charlotte, North Carolina; Dr. Mickelson’s research on the transition that students make from school to work; and papers concerning a national educational summit in Palisades, New York in 1996.
 Of all of these series, it is the one involving the William Capacchione court case that occupies the greatest amount of volume in this collection.
-In 1997, William Capacchione filed suit against the Charlotte Mecklenburg Board of Education, alleging racial discrimination against his daughter, Christine Capacchione, when the CMS denied her application to a predominantly Africa-American magnet school.
+In 1997, William Capacchione filed suit against the Charlotte Mecklenburg Board of Education, alleging racial discrimination against his daughter, Cristina Capacchione, when the CMS denied her application to a predominantly African-American magnet school.
 The defense that the CMBE used was its claim that Capacchione was denied enrollment at the magnet school as a result of established enrollment guidelines—not racial considerations.
 In its defense CMS hired the services of a variety of experts, including Dr. Mickelson.
 Mickelson analyzed large quantities of enrollment and demographic data (material found in this collection) during the composition of her report and to assist in her testimony.
-The case was appealed through the court system, and ultimately the CMBE won the case.
+The case was appealed through the court system, and ultimately the CMBE lost the case and busing was overturned in the school system.
 The next most significant series in this collection is the one concerning the transition of students from school to work.
-This is an area in which Dr. Mickelson has spent a considerable amount of time and attention, having written a number of academic articles on the subject, and delivered oral presentations, as well.
+This is an area in which Dr. Mickelson has spent a considerable amount of time and attention, having written a number of academic articles on the subject and delivered oral presentations.
 This subject deals with the effectiveness of educational curriculum and seeks to determine whether or not schools are teaching students what they need to know in the workplace.

 - 1959 - 2005